 The Paycheck Protection Program (PPP) was a component of the CARES Act, a federal law passed to help businesses keep their workforce employees during the COVID-19 crisis.
 In April 2020, the Organization applied for, and was granted a PPP loan in the amount of \$176,200.
-Terms of the loan call for payments of principal and interest at a fixed rate of 1% in 18 equal payments commencing with the forgiveness determination.
+The terms of the loan call for payments of principal and interest at a fixed rate of 1% in 18 equal payments commencing with the forgiveness determination.
 Provided the recipient spends the loan proceeds on payroll, employee benefits, and mortgage or rent payments, the amount of the loan can be partially or totally forgiven.
 Forgiveness is granted based upon an application to the Small Business Administration.
 In accordance with the Financial Accounting Standards Board's, (FASB), Accounting Standards Codification, (ASC), Topic 470, Debt, the borrowing is recorded as debt.
-The portion forgiven will be recognized as a gain upon debt extinguishment in the Statement of Activities, when it is forgiven.
+The portion forgiven is recognized as a gain upon debt extinguishment in the Statement of Activities when it is forgiven.
 In June 2021, the Organization was notified that the first loan was fully forgiven in the amount of \$176,200.
+In February 2021, the Organization was granted a second PPP loan in the amount of \$164,700 with identical terms.
+In February, 2022, the Organization was notified that the second loan was fully forgiven in the amount of \$164,700.